Sample Invoice Templates Guide

 How to format and style your invoice template

-Once you have all of that information, create sections in your word processing or spreadsheet software to enter the data.
+Once you have all of the necessary information, create sections in your word processing or spreadsheet software to enter the data.
 Pay special attention to the layout and formatting.
 Do a print preview so you can see how it will look if you or your client prints the invoice.
 Triple check your calculations to make sure you are charging them the correct amount and have applied taxes, discounts, and deposits correctly.
 Style it with your choice of font, colors, and logo.

 Save your invoice template.